Chris210634/ScheduleBot/README.md

 # ScheduleBot

 No special install needed to run code here.
-The python notebooks in this repo will run on colab.
+The python notebooks in this repo will run on Google Colab.